 So plan on getting cozy with a fuzzy blanket, a mug of coffee, and a hot plate of this delicious breakfast casserole while you watch the snow fall on Christmas morning!

-- Brown the sausage in a fry pan and set aside in a large mixing bowl.
+- Brown the sausage in a frying pan and set aside in a large mixing bowl.
 Leave the grease behind in the pan to sauté the veggies in.

 - Saute the onion, green pepper, and red pepper in the sausage grease with a few good pinches of sea salt, for about 5 minutes over medium high heat.

 - Add the garlic and cook for a minute.

 - Add the rice flour and cook for a minute.

 - Pour the veggie mixture into the mixing bowl with the browned sausage, and add the milk, sour cream, and cheese.